ratwolfzero/hopalong/README.md

 # hopalong

-The inventor of Hopalong is Barry Martin from Aston University in Birmingham/England.
-A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
-The German edition Spektrum der Wissenschaft distributed Hopalong in Germany in the November 1986 issue with a translation of this article in the Computer-Kurzweil section.
-“Hüpfer” is the German name for Hopalong (hop-along, keep hopping)
+The "Hopalong *" attractor, invented by Barry Martin at Aston University, was popularized by A.K.
+Dewdney in the September 1986 issue of Scientific American.
+In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.
+*Nicknamed by A.K.
+Dewdney.

 This program can calculate and display the "Hopalong attractor"